Free Range Priest

 Institutions don't change.
 People do.

-For people who work for institutions, it can be hard to serve in a rapidly changing landscape.Trying new ways of supporting congregations and clergy may feel impossible on top of everything else that needs to be done.The Good News: maybe everything doesn't have to get done!The priorities of the digital age and the rapid decline of the church offer opportunities to put lots of things down for the moment (maybe longer).Do we have to do everything exactly the same just because it's how we've already done it?Sometimes big changes come from just doing LESS.
-And making more space for where and how God is calling us.
+For people who work for institutions, it can be hard to serve in a rapidly changing landscape.Trying new ways of supporting congregations and clergy may feel impossible on top of everything else that needs to be done.The Good News: maybe everything doesn't have to get done!The priorities of the digital age and the rapid decline of the church offer opportunities to put lots of things down for the moment (maybe longer).This also opens up many new ways of supporting creative ministry as it emerges, even from unlikely places.

 Let's call it 'Creative Ministry'